 A Hosting CSE shall create a new area notification subscription to track the terminal''s movement in relation to the geographical area (circle), crossing in and out.
 In this step, the CircleNotificationSubscription resource type described in the table-G.1-3 shall be used with CREATE operation.

-NOTE: POST operation shall be used for this CREATE operation.
+NOTE: POST operation is used for this CREATE operation.

 After the successful creation of subscription, the Hosting CSE shall receive the response.